 The Shop Window Murders Detective Club Crime Classics #ad - On this particular monday, just a few weeks before Christmas, the onlookers quickly realise that one of the figures is in fact a human corpse, placed among the wax mannequins.
 Then a second body is discovered, and this striking tableau begins a baffling and complex case for Inspector Devenish of Scotland Yard.

 Vernon loder’s first book the mystery at stowe had endeared him in 1928 as ‘one of the most promising recruits to the ranks of detective story writers’.

-Crime in Kensington Black Heath Classic CrimeBlack Heath Editions #ad - Some of the other guests are less amenable, however, and Charles's suspicions are instantly aroused when the first thing he hears on approaching the hotel is a threat of murder.
+Crime in Kensington Black Heath Classic CrimeBlack Heath Editions #ad - Crime in Kensington Black Heath Classic Crime #ad - Some of the other guests are less amenable, however, and Charles's suspicions are instantly aroused when the first thing he hears on approaching the hotel is a threat of murder.
 Shortly afterwards, the hotel's proprietor, Mrs. Budge, is attacked and apparently kidnapped.
 A further gruesome discovery reveals that a ruthless killer is at work in this quiet corner of London - and soon Charles finds himself revisiting his previous vocation as he joins forces with his old acquaintance Inspector Bray to solve the sensational mystery of the Garden Hotel!Originally published in 1933, this is a classic British murder mystery from the golden age of crime fiction.

 Charles venables, journalist and ex-detective, is looking for lodgings in London and decides to investigate the Garden Hotel in Kensington, where his friend Lady Viola is also staying.